 OUR ULTIMATE COVID BOOKING GUARANTEE.
 FIND OUT MORE

-We know you have shopping and sight-seeing to do, but have you added “eating” to your New York itinerary?
-From famous foods such as pizza and bagels to local favorites, including falafel and “BEC” sandwiches, you’ll find plenty to keep you occupied—and satisfied—as you sample the city’s best bites.
-Here’s our list of food you must eat in New York, guaranteed to leave you hungry for another visit to the Big Apple.
+There may be plenty of shopping and sightseeing to do in the Big Apple, but have you added eating to your New York itinerary?
+From NYC classics, such as pizza and bagels, to local favorites, including falafel and BEC sandwiches, you’ll find plenty to keep you occupied (and satisfied) as you sample the best bites in the city.
+Here are the foods to eat in New York City – and they’re guaranteed to leave you hungry for a food-based adventure in the Big Apple.

-Carb connoisseurs from around the world travel for a taste of an authentic New York bagel.
-Grab yours at another New York classic, Russ & Daughters.
-The 103-year-old appetizing shop still serves up one of the city’s best bagels and all the traditional toppings (lox, smoked fish, cream cheeses, etc.) you could want.
+Carb connoisseurs from around the world travel to NYC to taste an authentic New York bagel.
+Grab your own at another New York classic, Russ & Daughters.
+The 107-year-old shop still serves the city’s best bagels and all the traditional toppings (lox, smoked fish, cream cheeses…) you could want.

-The bodega-made bacon, egg, and cheese sandwich, or “BEC” as it’s known colloquially, is how the New Yorker ensures themselves a great morning.
-The best part of this cheat day (or any day, nobody will tell) delicacy?
+The bodega-made bacon, egg and cheese sandwich, or BEC as it’s known colloquially, is how New Yorkers ensure a great morning.
+The best part of this cheat-day delicacy?
 You can find it at just about any deli in the city.

-The local’s pick for the best cheap meal in the city is the “dollar slice,” or a piece of pizza priced at $1 or less.
-While there are many fast-casual eateries dedicated to the dollar slice, the most consistent slices can be found at local chains 2 Bros.
-Pizza or 99¢ Fresh Pizza.
+The locals’ pick for the best cheap meal in the city is the dollar slice: a piece of pizza priced at $1 or less.
+While there are many fast-casual eateries dedicated to the dish, the most consistent slices can be found at 99¢ Fresh Pizza.

-When in New York, drink as New Yorkers do.
-In-the-know bean-fiends flock to local coffee roasters for unfussy drinks brewed with care (and maybe a little harmless pretension).
-Home to what’s been described by some as the city’s best latte, Abraço in the East Village is a great place to begin your coffee education.
+In-the-know New Yorkers flock to coffee roasters for unfussy drinks brewed with care (and maybe a little harmless pretension).
+Home to what’s been described as the best latte in the city, Abraço in the East Village is a great place to begin your coffee education.

 No, we’re not referring to the “dirty water dogs” peddled on sidewalks across the city.
-A true New York hot dog should be crispy on the outside, juicy on the inside, and, ideally, secured from local institution Gray’s Papaya.
-The Recession Special at this famous 24-hour spot includes two franks and one soda for “when you’re hungry, or broke, or just in a hurry.”
-In truth, though, there’s never a wrong time to eat at Gray’s Papaya.
+A true New York hot dog should be crispy on the outside, juicy inside and, ideally, secured from local institution Gray’s Papaya.
+The Recession Special at this 24-hour spot includes two franks and one soda for “when you’re hungry, or broke, or just in a hurry.”
+In truth, though, there’s never a wrong time to eat here.

-Falafel, or fried chickpea fritters, are a favorite amongst locals, who often enjoy the Middle Eastern dish alongside tahini, fresh veggies, and pita.
-The 1971-established Mamoun’s Falafel, New York’s oldest falafel restaurant, is still the best place in the city to try these exotic eats.
+Falafel, or fried chickpea fritters, are a favorite among locals, who often enjoy the Middle Eastern dish alongside tahini, fresh veggies and pita.
+The 1971-established Mamoun’s Falafel, the oldest falafel restaurant in New York, is still the best place in the city to try these exotic eats.

-No disrespect to the dollar slice, but sometimes (read always) it’s worth springing for a piece of traditional New York-style pizza.
-Where better to sample a classic city-style slice than at Lombardi’s, the United States’ first pizzeria serving up a taste of history.
+No disrespect to the dollar slice, but sometimes (read always) it’s worth springing for a traditional New York-style pizza.
+Where better to sample an authentic city-style slice than at Lombardi’s, the first pizzeria in the United States?

 A city of food snobs, New Yorkers don’t do chains.
-Unless, of course, that chain is Shake Shack, a Madison Square Park hot dog cart-turned-international burger joint.
-Since this New York-born business first opened in 2004, its Shackburger, featuring Pat LaFrieda beef, a Martin’s potato roll, and top-secret ShackSauce, has become as much of a local classic as the other items on this list.
+Unless, of course, that chain is Shake Shack, a Madison Square Park hot dog cart turned international burger joint.
+Since this New York-born business first opened in 2004, its Shackburger – featuring Pat LaFrieda beef, a Martin’s potato roll and top-secret ShackSauce – has become a local classic.

-Meat over rice, also known by the unfortunate name of “street meat,” is a simple yet popular dish sold by sidewalk carts across the city.
-However, you’re going to want to get yours specifically from The Halal Guys, a sidewalk stand whose famous white and hot sauces and platters featuring gyro, falafel, and more have earned nearly 9,000 Yelp reviews and reliably long lines of hungry customers.
+Meat over rice, also known by the unfortunate name of street meat, is a simple yet popular dish sold by sidewalk food carts across the city.
+However, you’re going to want to get yours from The Halal Guys, a sidewalk stand whose gyro, falafel and more have earned reliably long lines of hungry customers.

-Consider yourself warned: once you’ve tasted true New York-style cheesecake, the imitations you’ll find across the globe won’t be able to compare.
-After 67 years, the best spot to sample the city’s richest dessert is still Junior’s, where fresh fruit, homemade purees, and more accent creamy slices with sponge cake bottoms.
+Consider yourself warned: once you’ve tasted true New York-style cheesecake, other versions won’t compare.
+After more than 70 years, the best spot to sample the richest dessert in the city is still Junior’s, where fresh fruit and home-made purees accent creamy slices with sponge-cake bottoms.

 Still feeling hungry?
-Check out our list of the best restaurants in Manhattan NYC.
+Check out Culture Trip’s list of the best restaurants in Manhattan NYC.